Skip to main content

 ADD app.tar.gz /app/

-β€’ use COPY unless you need extraction.
+β€’ use COPY unless you specifically need extraction or URL/Git fetching.

 WORKDIR